IGM-202-2225/project-1-meaton96/README.md

 ### Game Description

-_A brief explanation of your game.
-Inculde what is the objective for the player.
-Think about what would go on the back of a game box._
+Fight your way through hoards of enemy ships that are attacking your home world.
+Can you fight all the way to the mothership?

 ### Controls